chimera-linux/chimera-linux.github.io/about/index.md

 capable of booting without them (however, most people will have some).

-Chimera's package collection is hardened, utilizing multiple techniques as needed/allowed, including common software ones (such as stack canaries), less common software ones (Clang Control Flow Integrity, SafeStack, as well as a subset of UBSan) and hardware-assisted (such as Intel CET and ARM PAC/BTI).
+Chimera's package collection is hardened, utilizing multiple techniques as needed/allowed, including common ones such as stack canaries and PIE as well as less common ones such as a subset of UBSan and CFI.

 This is partially enabled by Chimera's system-wide deployment of LTO, or Link-Time Optimization, which additionally has other benefits when it comes